Rhinoplasty (Nose Job) Sydney

 A nose job is performed under general anaesthetic.
 Once you are asleep, Dr Norris will mark out the planned incision (if open rhinoplasty).
 The nasal skin will then be elevated, allowing the underlying framework to be reshaped.
 This will entail not only repositioning your nasal bones but also altering the shape of your cartilages, in order to produce a fine, well-defined nose.

 Depending upon what was discussed at your pre-operative consultation, additional procedures undertaken to improve your breathing may also be performed at this time.
 Such procedures include a septoplasty and/or a turbinate reduction procedure.
 Other adjunctive procedures include alar base narrowing or sill reduction to address nostril flaring.
 Upon completion of the rhinoplasty procedure, skin closer is performed using delicate fine sutures.
 A custom-made nasal splint will be applied to your nose for additional support and protection.

 The importance of after-care in the recovery process cannot be overstated.
 Dr Norris emphasises the importance of taking good care of yourself following a rhinoplasty procedure to ensure that your body has time to heal and look its best.

 That being said, most patients undergoing rhinoplasty surgery at Form and Face are able to return to work within 12-14 days after their procedure.

 - Immediately After Surgery – Pain, swelling, and bruising are all common after surgery.
 Some patients go home immediately after rhinoplasty surgery while others stay in hospital overnight.
 Following your procedure, you should rest in a semi-upright position to help you stay as comfortable as possible and minimise swelling.
-Should you remain in hospital, you will be given pain medication as needed.
+Should you remain in the hospital, you will be given pain medication as needed.
 You will be attended to and cared for to ensure that you feel comfortable and secure during your recovery.